bong0/radarcape-firmwarepatch/debian/README.md

 # Radarcape on beagleboard.org debian (jessie) 8.1 beaglebone-black
+# README BEFORE YOU CONTINUE

+The developer of the radarcape - Guenter Koellner is developing and testing the platform with debian and current kernel versions (4.1.x - 2015-07).
+Stability discussions happen here https://groups.google.com/forum/#!forum/beagleboard
+There are as of 2015-07-20 unreleased .deb packages, so there is no strict need for the procedure below if you can wait.

+Debian needs a statically linked version (300k) of the MB_ARM_FAST_BBB tool which programs the FPGA, which is also not included in the opkg package designed for Angström!

 # The procedure

 * Flash full SD-Image from beagleboard.org (kernel >=4.1.1, console)